Estinox/estinox.github.io/_posts/2016-08-01-Interpreting-Logistic-Regression.md

 Giggles: Key + Wii = Kiwi; Math!

-Dug out this relatively notebook from a while ago when I was learning about logistic regression.
+Dug out this relatively old notebook from a while ago when I was learning about logistic regression.
 We all know that the coefficients of a linear regression relates to the response variable linearly, but the answer to how the logistic regression coefficients related was not as clear.